pfnet/pfrl/examples/README.md

 # Examples

+- `ant`: examples using the Mujoco ant for HRL algorithms
 - `atari`: examples for general Atari games
 - `atari/reproduction`: examples with benchmark scores for reproducing published results on Atari
 - `gym`: examples for OpenAI Gym environments